ReewassSquared/Cookie-Clicker-Mobile-Patch/README.md

 ### Features
 Major bug fixes:
 - Any upgrade can now be used in the permanent upgrade slots.
+- Building CPS is now correctly calculated.
+- Bug where CPS still exists after all buildings are sold (alpha only).

 Additions:
 - A wrinkler GUI in the special tab that shows how many active wrinklers you have and the number of cookies you would get from popping them.
 Also has a button to pop all wrinklers (it wont pop shiny wrinklers).
+- A variant of the JS console building (with flavortext based on my other works).

 New settings:
 - Short Numbers - Shorten big numbers using english notation (default: on)